Cycling Tours & Bike Trips in Italy

 Duration 10 days Destinations Verona, Moena, Passo Fedaia, Arabba, Canazei, Carezza, Bormio, Livigno, Milan Age Range 18 to 70 year olds Operated in English, Italian Physical Rating Heart-pumping Distance 294 mi Operator Climbing Mountains From

-Matt, traveled in April
+Adam, traveled in September

 Italy Bike Tour Reviews